hashgraph/hedera-forking/INTERNALS.md

 title: Hedera Token Service Contracts
 ---
 classDiagram
-    note for IHederaTokenService "Represents the methods\nsupported by HTS emulation" class IHederaTokenService{
+    note for IHederaTokenService "Represents the methods\nsupported by HTS emulation.\nIt is a subset of the same interface in the hedera-smart-contracts repo." class IHederaTokenService{
         <<interface>>
         +getTokenInfo(...)